Repelled point processes with application to numerical integration: Application to numerical integration

 which is larger than the variance of $\widehat{I}_{\mathrm{MC}}(f)$

 These variances are only equal if the integral of $f$ is zero.
 Otherwise, fixing the number of points is preferable to using a random number of points. \end{remark}

-Much research has gone into reducing the variance of $\widehat{I}_{\mathrm{MC}}$; see e.g. \citep{Owen2013}.
-Control variate methods, for instance, rely on incorporating a function $h$ that is computationally cheap to evaluate and possesses a known integral.
-The Monte Carlo control variate estimator is defined as
+Much research has gone into reducing the variance of $\widehat{I}_{\mathrm{MC}}$; see e.g. \citep{Owen2013} and references therein.
+Control variate methods, for instance, rely on subtracting from the integrand $f$ a function that is computationally cheap to evaluate and possesses a known integral.
+In our setting where the integrand is supported on the hypercube $K$ and the integral is w.r.t. the Lebesgue measure, of which we know all moments, we can easily derive the integral $m_\alpha$ of any multivariate monomial $\mathbf{x}^{\mathbf \alpha} = x_1^{\alpha_1}\dots x_d^{\alpha_d}$, and thus of any multivariate polynomial.
+Then, for any $c\in\mathbb{R}$ and $b_{\alpha}\in\mathbb{R}, \alpha\in\mathbb{N}^d$, consider the estimator

-where $c$ is a free parameter to be tuned.
-First, $\widehat{I}_{\mathrm{MCCV}}(f)$ is an unbiased estimator of $I_K(f)$.
-Second, the value of $c$ that minimizes the variance of the estimator is